Master of Public Administration

 Our traditional MPA degree is distinctive in that it can be acquired entirely online, entirely in the classroom, or in combination.
 The online availability means the degree is accessible to any student with internet access.
 Curriculum, degree expectations, and competencies, are all identical for the online and classroom programs.
 Students in the MPA program should expect to complete the degree in no less than one and a half and no more than six years; the average is about three years.
 Approximately 120 MPA students were enrolled in the program during the 2012-2013 academic year.

-To accomplish this mission, we strive to:
+To accomplish this mission, we strive to meet the following goals:

 - Teach students from diverse backgrounds to work collaboratively to meet societal challenges ethically, with compassion, vision, analytic rigor, and practicality.